Group of people in a yellow raft on a river with mountains in the background

 Are there plans to include Indigenous communities from other parts of Canada in the lodge network?

-Currently, the project is solely focused on developing the strategy, financial plan, and implementation plan for the lodge network within the Yukon, western Northwest Territories, and northern BC.
+Initially, the project was solely focused on developing the strategy, investment plan, and implementation plan for the lodge network within the Yukon, western Northwest Territories, and northern BC.
 As the project moves forward beyond the Tourism Corridor Strategy Program and into product development, opportunities may arise for other communities to replicate or join the network.

 When will the strategy development process be completed?

-The Tourism Corridor Strategy Program is scheduled to be completed by the end of 2023.
-Engagement opportunities related to the Northern Indigenous Lodge Network Corridor project will kick off in summer 2023, with the three key deliverables finalized by the end of December 2023.
+The Tourism Corridor Strategy Program was completed in December 2023.
+Engagement opportunities related to the Northern Indigenous Lodge Network Corridor project took place in summer 2023, with the three key deliverables finalized and publicly distributed in May 2024.

-Who is developing the strategies and plans for each corridor?
+Who developed the strategies and plans for each corridor, in 2023?

 Who is responsible for implementing the strategy?

-The Implementation Plan will identify governance for the implementation of the strategy.
+The Implementation Plan identified governance for the implementation of the strategy.
 Upon completion of the program, Destination Canada cannot fund infrastructure.
-Given the pilot nature of the program, Destination Canada will explore with the corridor leads on how best to advance the work.
+Destination Canada is now exploring ways to advance and support the work with the corridor team.

-Who will be included in the engagement process for the development of the corridor strategy?
+Who was included in the engagement process for the development of the corridor strategy?

-JLL has an extensive engagement strategy that includes residents, business operators, government, suppliers and consumers.
-If you would like to contribute to the engagement process, please contact a member of the corridor team.
+JLL had an extensive engagement strategy that includes residents, business operators, government, suppliers and consumers.